Allen & Overy LLP - UK Tax Policy

 Due to the scale and complexity of our global business, and volume of tax obligations, we are exposed to inherent tax risks.
 We seek to actively monitor and manage these risks.
 Where there is sufficient uncertainty regarding a tax risk we will, having due regard to the quantum, seek appropriate external professional advice.
 Where significant matters arise we ensure appropriate escalation.

 Ultimate responsibility for tax matters rests with our Board who review and approve this policy.
-Day to day responsibility for the management of our UK tax affairs is delegated to our Partners’ Affairs and Tax Team, who report to the Finance and Operations Director, with oversight from our Audit Committee.
+Day to day responsibility for the management of our UK tax affairs is delegated to our Partners’ Affairs and Tax Team, who report to the Chief Financial Officer, with oversight from our Audit Committee.

 Managing our tax affairs

 Any structuring undertaken will be consistent with our Global Code of Conduct, with due consideration given to our reputation and responsibilities as a business as well as all applicable tax laws.
 This means that we do not engage in tax arrangements which are artificial or without commercial substance.